vintik1/russian-house/README.md

 - [ ] integrate Netlify CMS (on top of Gatsby) for managing event cards (add, remove, replace)
 - [ ] add calendar into Hire page for viewing availability of the RH for rent
 - [ ] integrate Netlify CMS (on top of Gatsby) for managing event cards (add, remove, replace)
+- [ ] set transition for covid alarm when click on close
+- [ ] make alarm render after site was mounted